akamai/esi-test-server-docker/README.md

 * `--debug <hostname>` - enable ESI debugging for that hostname
 * `--geo <hostname:settings>` - enable Edgescape for a hostname via mock data
     - Sample GEO flag:
-      `www.akamai.com:georegion=246,country_code=US,region_code=CA,city=SANJOSE,
+      `yoursite.example.com:georegion=246,country_code=US,region_code=CA,city=SANJOSE,
       dma=807,pmsa=7400,areacode=408,county=SANTACLARA,fips=06085,lat=37.3353,
       long=-121.8938,timezone=PST,network_type=dialup`

 ## TLS/HTTPS
-The ESI test server doesn't support HTTPS for incoming connections, but remote origins using TLS are supported; just add them with port 443, e.g.
+The ESI test server doesn't support HTTPS for incoming connections, but remote origins using TLS are supported; just add them with port 443, e.g. `--remote_origin yoursite.example.com:443`.
-`--remote_origin www.akamai.com:443`.

 ## Container as origin
 In some cases, you may want to specify a server running in another container as an origin.
-There are [diverse ways to achieve this](https://docs.docker.com/engine/userguide/networking/), but following is one example, where a combination of Docker's `--add-host` parameter and the port in ETS' `--remote_origin` parameter is used to route the upstream request to another container.
+There are [diverse ways to network containers](https://docs.docker.com/engine/userguide/networking/).
+In the following example, a combination of Docker's `--add-host` parameter and the port in ETS' `--remote_origin` parameter are used to configure an origin hosted by another container.
-* `docker run -p 8080:8080 -d -v <directory of ESI files>:/public redsadic/docker-http-server`
+* `docker run -d -p 9080:9080 -v <directory of ESI files>:/public redsadic/docker-http-server`
-* `docker run -d --net host -e "CONFIGURE_EXTRA_OPTS=--remote_origin test.box:8080" --add-host test.box:<Docker host IP> akamai-ets:latest`
+* `docker run -d -p 8080:80 -p 8081:81 akamai-ets:latest--remote_origin
+  test.box:8080" --add-host test.box:<Docker host IP>`

+You can then access ESI pages on that server using `curl -H 'Host: test.box' http://localhost:8080`.

 ## Viewing logs and modifying files
 You can shell into the container using `docker exec -ti <container ID> bash`.
 Logs can be found in `/opt/akamai-ets/logs`.

 ## Mounting a directory of ESI pages
 You can trivially mount HTML files containing ESI tags in the sandbox server as follows:

-`docker run -d --net host -v $(pwd)/esi_pages:/opt/akamai-ets/virtual/localhost/docs akamai-ets:latest`
+`docker run -p 8080:80 -p 8081:81 -v $(pwd)/esi_pages:/opt/akamai-ets/virtual/localhost/docs akamai-ets:latest`

 If you issue requests via the ETS port (80 by default), the ESI tags will be processed.
-If you want to enable ESI debugging, pass the `--debug localhost` parameter via the `CONFIGURE_EXTRA_OPTS` environment variable.
+If you want to enable ESI debugging, pass the `--debug localhost` argument.
 (Substitute `localhost` for the value of the `--local_hostname` parameter if applicable.

 ## Status page
 A basic status page implemented using `mod_status` is available at `/server-status` on the sandbox server.

 ## Security
-This software is not designed for production use, and should not be used in unrestricted environments.
+This software should only be used in restricted environments for testing and development.
 For security on public or untrusted networks, ensure that your Docker network configuration does not expose ports except to the local machine.

 ## License
 LICENSE AGREEMENT